langfuse/langfuse-docs/pages/docs/integrations/langchain.md

 ## Adding trace as context to a Langchain handler

 It is also possible to generate a Langchain handler based on a trace.
 This can help to add context such as a specific `id` or `metadata`.
+All the Langchain observations will be collected on that trace.

 To do that, we first need to initialise the [Python SDK](/docs/integrations/sdk/python), create a `trace`, and finally create the handler.

 ```python
 %pip install uuid
 ```

-    Requirement already satisfied: uuid in /usr/local/lib/python3.10/dist-packages (1.30)

 ```python
 import uuid